 - Other herbs that work well in sardine rillettes: parsley or chervil are wonderful!

-- Rillettes can be made from a variety of proteins, including: duck, pork, salmon, chicken, rabbit, smoked salmon, or crab.
+- Rillettes can be made from a variety of meats, poultry, or seafood, including: duck, pork, salmon, chicken, rabbit, smoked salmon, or crab.

 FAQs About Sardine Rillettes